swaxi/GEOL-QMAPS/README.md

 ## Usage
 1. Select the plugin using the WAXI logo
 2. To clip all layers to surrent Canvas, select the Clip check box and define a new directory to contain all the layers
-3. And/or Define new User and their Description
+3. And/or select the Add New User check box and define new User and their Description
-4. And/or select two existing project directories and a new one to store newly merged projects, with duplicates removed.
+4. And/or select select the Merge Projects check box and two existing project directories and a new one to store newly merged projects, with duplicates removed.
 An existing project must be open at the moment.
+5. And/or select select the Export layers to common themes check box and directory so zones, structures and lithologies can be merged as 3 composite shapefiles
-5. Click on OK, new Clipped Project will be created and/or new user will be added to *User list.csv* and/or new merged project will be created
+6. Click on OK, new Clipped Project will be created and/or new user will be added to *User list.csv* and/or new merged project will be created

 ## Roadmap
 1) Add users, rock types, etc to csv lists

-c.f. addUserName code OR via upload of csvs
+c.f. addUserName code OR via upload of csvs or delimted data

 2) Spatial subset extraction to new project

 Done but what to do about GEOGRAPHY & ORTHOPHOTO directories, and qgz project file?

 3) Merge projects

 Done but not sure how to handle GEOGRAPHY & ORTHOPHOTO directories, and qgz project file

 4) Export geometries to produce single shapefiles (structures, litho, stops, zones, petrophysics)

-define export path to folder
+Done, not sure what to do with other unique layers, copy them over?

 load relevant layers
 outer join